-- [30] The accused further contradicted his earlier evidence that the purple jacket belongs to PW7 and later conceded that he wore the purple jacket during the week, and that on the 11th May 2011, he was wearing the red jacket and that he had left the purple jacket at home but and knows nothing about the bloodstains found in the jacket. - [31] There is evidence of PW4 that the accused was moving in and out of the homestead on the 11th May 2011, and, that he returned home at about 4am on the next day.
+The accused further contradicted his earlier evidence that the purple jacket belongs to PW7 and conceded that he had worn the purple jacket during the week; and, that on the 11th May 2011 he was wearing the red jacket.
+The accused further contended that he had left the purple jacket at home and knows nothing about the bloodstains found in the jacket.

+[24] There is evidence of PW4 that the accused was moving in and out of the house on the 11th May 2011, and, that he returned home at about 4am on the next day.
 It is common cause that the deceased was raped and stabbed to death in the early hours of the 12th May 2011.
-There is the evidence of PW10 that the vaginal swabs taken from the deceased contained the accused's semen; the only inference to be drawn is that the accused had sexual intercourse with the deceased and later stabbed her to death.
+There is the evidence by PW10 that the vaginal swabs taken from the deceased contained the accused's semen; the only inference to be drawn is that the accused had sexual intercourse with the deceased and later stabbed her to death.
 The accused's jacket also contained the deceased's blood.

-- Under cross-examination he told the Court that on the 11th May 2011, he was at home from 10pm until the next morning; however, this evidence is disputed by the evidence of PW4 as outlined in the preceding paragraphs that the accused only returned home at 4am on the next day, and that he told her that he was with PW7 Orlando Sithole.
-It is the evidence of PW7 that the accused left the homestead of PW3 with his uncle at 7pm of the 11th May 2011; and, that he was wearing the purple jacket.
-Clearly, the accused was not with PW7 during the night. - [33] It is the evidence of PW4 and PW9 that the accused ran away when he saw the police arriving at his homestead.
+Under cross-examination the accused told the Court that on the 11th May 2011, he was at home from 10pm until the next morning; however, this evidence is disputed by the evidence of PW4 as outlined in the preceding paragraphs that the accused only returned home at 4am on the next day, and that he told her that he was with PW7 Orlando Sithole.
+It is the evidence of PW7 that the accused left the homestead of PW3 with his uncle at 7pm on the 11th May 2011; and, that he was wearing the purple jacket.
+Clearly, the accused was not with PW7 during that night.

+It is the evidence of PW4 and PW9 that the accused ran away when he saw the police arriving at his homestead.
 They chased him telling him to stop but he ran away until they caught him.
 This evidence was never disputed by the defence.
-The conduct of the accused in running away from the police also corroborates the other Crown's evidence that the accused committed the offence for which he has been indicted.
+The conduct of the accused in running away from the police also corroborates the evidence of other Crown witnesses that the accused committed the offence for which he was indicted.